Gastón Álvarez

-Pedro Gastón Álvarez Sosa (born 24 March 2000) is a Uruguayan professional footballer who plays as a defender for La Liga club Getafe, on loan from Boston River.
+Pedro Gastón Álvarez Sosa (born 24 March 2000) is a Uruguayan professional footballer who plays as a centre-back or left-back for Saudi Pro League club Al-Qadsiah.

 Club career

 Álvarez made his professional debut on 31 March 2019, playing the whole 90 minutes in a 4–2 league defeat against Racing Montevideo.
 He scored his first professional goal on 11 May 2019, netting the equalizer in a 1–1 draw against River Plate Montevideo.

 Álvarez joined Boston River in April 2021 following Defensor's relegation to Segunda División.
 On 28 January of the following year, he moved abroad and joined Spanish La Liga side Getafe CF on loan until June 2023.

+On 19 August 2024, Álvarez move to Saudi Pro League side Al-Qadsiah in a 4-year package worth €12 million.

 International career

 Álvarez is a former Uruguay youth international.
 In June 2019, he was named in Uruguay's 18-man squad for the 2019 Pan American Games.

 On 21 October 2022, Álvarez was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.